ctuning/ck-quantum/module/hackathon.20190315/README.md

 ![problem 5 circuit](https://i.ibb.co/DDLJcF8/Screen-Shot-2019-01-24-at-18-00-17.png)

 You need to optimise the rotation parameters.
-The angles are given above as 0, but it can be anything from 0 to 2pi.
+The angles are given above as 0, but can be anything from 0 to 2pi.
 You can try and use `continuous_solver.py` but it will not be very efficient.
 You should make your own function that exploits the structure shown above.

 To run this solver, type the command: